brian93512/Movie-Recommendation-System-INF-553/README.md

-# Building A Movie Recommendation System (USC INF-553 Data Mining)
+# Movie Recommendation System (USC INF-553 Data Mining)
 ## How To Use
 You can find assignments description and source code in each assighment folder
 ## Assignments Description: